Pitt Study Abroad Presents: Pitt in LA from Taryn Wells on Vimeo.

 - Excursions are mandatory.
 All are required to attend.
 Some excursions may fall on a weekend.
 Keep in mind these are often visits that you would not have discovered doing your own research or be able to do on your own).

-- You will have adequate free time to explore but remember that this is an academic program and that you should expect to invest the same amount of time and effort on your courses abroad as you would on a course at Pitt.
+- You will have adequate free time to explore but remember that this is an academic program and that you should expect to invest the same amount of time and effort on your courses away as you would on a course at Pitt.

 - Schedules and housing will be finalized about two weeks before the program.